JudsonMorgan/Honeypot_Project/readMe.md

 Class:
 the class of attark, it is also our target variable.

 3. Modelling: building the Intrusion Detection Based Machine Learning MOdel(IDS).
+In other to achieve this, we carried out a comparative analysis of the five machine learning models to effectively classify the IDS based system.

 ### Modelling: